jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

 between theorists and implementors, where they had posted the videos.
 This seemed like a pretty large area that we never touch on in Clojure-land.
 And hey, if I really liked it, someone else probably would too.
-(Clojurians seem to be practioners with an eye on research.)
+(Clojurians seem to be practitioners with an eye on research.)

 If you're interested, I eventually turned my resources into [this](jonsmock.com/sat-talk).